Links

 Redpública - Perú redpublica.pe

-UNDP Peru developed the “Redpública” project to build a citizen agenda through the “CONSUL DEMOCRACY proposals” module.
+UNDP Peru developed the “Redpública” project to build a citizen agenda through CONSUL's "Proposals” module.
 The module was modified to remove the need to receive a certain number of supports.

 Decide Madrid- Madrid decide.madrid.es

-The Madrid City Council uses the module to search for proposals that obtain the support of 1% of the people (people over 16 years of age registered in Madrid; 28,564 supports) on the web.
-Those who get this support go to a citizen vote
+The Madrid City Council uses the module to search for proposals that obtain the support of 1% of the enfranchised population (in Madrid: 28,564) on the web.
+The proposals that receive this support go to a citizen vote.